 These inspections require them to inspect their:

 - And loads

 When they fail to perform the required inspections and something unsafe is undetected, major accidents can occur.

 Improper or Unsecure Loading

 Federal law mandates how cargo that is being transported on public roadways is to be loaded and secured on all types of trailers.
 The failure to properly secure a load can lead to many dangerous conditions, such as cargo falling off the trailer or a load shift, which can cause the tractor and trailer to flip over due to the load moving during transit.

 These types of truck accidents often result in catastrophic or fatal injuries to the occupants of smaller vehicles.
 Pedestrians and motorcyclists are more vulnerable to catastrophic injuries due to the large difference in weight in size and the lack of protection.

-Additionally, tractor-trailer drivers are not allowed to use drugs or medications that affect their driving ability and they must conduct safety inspections to ensure that their trucks are safe, and their loads are secured.
-Sometimes truck drivers are too tired to drive and to stay awake, so they self-medicate.
+Additionally, tractor-trailer drivers are not allowed to use drugs or medications that affect their driving ability, and they must conduct safety inspections to ensure that their trucks are safe and their loads are secured.
+Sometimes, truck drivers are too tired to drive and stay awake, so they self-medicate.
 This negligent behavior puts everyone on the road at risk.

 If you or a loved one were involved in a truck accident, your lives are forever changed, and the road to recovery will be long and costly.
 The attorneys at Langdale Law are knowledgeable about federal and state trucking laws and can investigate your truck accident to determine liability.

 Contact Langdale Law today to discuss the merits of your truck accident claim.